Last Updated on January 6th, 2020

 They point out that the movement of the mites inside the pores of the skin irritates the skin, and the skin responds to irritation by producing still more oil.
 In some people who have rosacea, the combination of oil and Demodex infestation could trigger a vicious cycle that keeps the skin sensitive to the environmental triggers that cause rosacea, such as changes in temperature and exposure to noxious chemical fumes.

 This is all very nice, but what does it tell people who have rosacea?
-Here are some tips suggested by the Chinese research.
+Here are some tips suggested by the researchers.